 Grievances are normally to be resolved in informal discussion between the immediate parties to a dispute.
 If this discussion fails to produce a satisfactory resolution, an aggrieved student might seek the advice and assistance of his or her advisor, another member of the faculty, the Program Director, the Director of Advisement (MA level), Director of the Therapy Center (Psya.D. level), the Dean of Graduate Studies, or finally, the President.
-At NYGSP, students may seek the assistance of the Administrative Director as well.
-At NYGSP the Program Director assumes the responsibilities outlined for the Dean in the following procedures.
+At NYGSP and BGSP-NJ, the Program Director assumes the responsibilities outlined for the Dean in the following procedures.

-If, following such consultation and assistance, the matter remains unresolved, the aggrieved student may, in a written petition describing fully the nature and grounds of the grievance, request the Dean of Graduate Studies to review the disputed matter.
+If, following such consultation n and assistance, the matter remains unresolved, the aggrieved student may, in a written petition describing fully the nature and grounds of the grievance, request the Dean of Graduate Studies to review the disputed matter.
 The Dean will review the dispute in a manner deemed appropriate to the case at hand and report any recommendations to the parties.